diegoami/DA_ML_Capstone/solutions.md

 * layer-cfg: what type of VGG net to use

 These are the steps that are executed:

-* using the information in the file [rejected.json](letsplay_classifier/rejected.json) and [misclassified.json](letsplay_classifier/misclassified.json) to move misclassifed frames to their correct directory
+* preprocessing to  to move misclassifed frames to their correct directory
 * use an image loader from pytorch to create a generator scanning all files in the data directory.
-* use a transformator to resize images
+* use a pytorchvision transformer to resize images
-* divide the dataset in a stratified and shuffled train and validation set
+* divide the dataset in train and validation sets, using stratification and shuffling
 * load a VGG neural network, modified so that the output layers produce a category from our domain (5 in total in the final version)
 * For each epoch, execute a training step and evaluation step, trying to minimize the cross entropy loss in the validation set
-* Save the model so that it can be further used by other steps
+* Save the model so that it can be further used by the following steps

 The cross entropy is the most useful metrics while training a  classifier with C classes, therefore it is used here.

+### VERIFICATION SCRIPT

+The verification script  _verify_model.py_ works only locally, as it assumes the model and the dataset is saved locally from the previous step.
+It requires the same environment variables as the training script.

+* Loads the model created in the previous step
+* Walks through all the images in the dataset, one by one, and retrieve the predicted label
+* Print average accuracy, a classification report based on discrepancies, and a confidence matrix
+* Save discrepancies in a _misclassified_ file, that can be used later in a preprocessing step

 ### MISCLASSIFIED IMAGES

+To find out about images in the training / validation set that I might have misclassified, I created a simple graphical tool under  _letsplay_classifier/requirements.txt_ .

 For this, I use a list of images that were misclassified (_misclassified.json_) produced by the script _verify_model.py_ .
 Using a small GUI in the file _sel_image.py_ I try and sort between images that have a very high probability of being classified wrongly, and write down the images  where I reject the expected label for the predicted one under _rejected.json_.
 All of t

-### VERIFICATION

 ### MODEL DEPLOY